git-hamza/multi-label_multi_output_classification/README.md

 Multi-label_multi-output classification approach is explained below.

 ## Approach:
-For solving the problem, 3 main steps were involved. `identifying problem`, `exploring dataset`, `model selection`.
+For solving the task, 3 main steps were involved. `identifying problem`, `exploring dataset`, `model selection`.
 Finally, the coding part `code`.

 ### Identifying the problem:
-After going through the problem statement and dataset, it was observed that model with multiple output was needed to solve this problem.
+After going through the problem statement and dataset, it was observed that model with multiple outputswas needed to solve this problem.
 We have two major classes i.e. color and state (multi-output).
 However, different colors and states could appear at the same time which made it multi-label classification.

 ### Dataset exploration:
-A total of `300` images/json were provided which is very low number for a deep neural network.
-Morever, After exploring the dataset, we observed that around `46` json did not have any color assigned to them.
+A total of `300` images/json were provided which is very low for a deep neural network.
+Moreover, After exploring the dataset, we observed that `46` json did not have any color assigned to them.
 It would have made color class empty, so we assigned `no_color` label to those.
 However, we converted all labels to lower case so Green and GREEN could be counted as one green label.